Check which employees you can put on furlough to use the Coronavirus Job Retention Scheme

 Employee transfers under TUPE and on a change in ownership

-- on a PAYE Real Time Information (RTI) submission to HMRC, by their old or new employer between 20 March 2020 and 30 October 2020, notifying a payment of earnings for that employee
+- included on a PAYE Real Time Information (RTI) submission to HMRC, by their old employer, between 20 March 2020 and 2 March 2021

 Read more guidance on TUPE rules.